 How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

-Graham, a friend of mine, went to a local electronics store to buy a microphone.
-The young sales associate took him to the microphones and then stood there silently, hovering over him.
+Graham, a friend, went to a local electronics store to buy a microphone.
+The young sales associate took him to the microphones and stood silently, hovering over him.

 The associate wasn't helping with anything.
-In fact, my friend didn’t think he knew anything about microphones.
+Graham didn’t think he knew anything about microphones.
 Finally, my friend told him, “I’m fine.”
 The clerk replied, "I only get a commission if I stay here."

-That leads me to the first of seven ways to bring more retail customers into your store -- that many businesses underutilize.
-If you’re struggling with how to get customers in the door, both new and returning, start here.
+That leads me to the first of seven ways to bring more retail customers into your store—a strategy that many businesses underutilize.
+If you’re struggling to get customers in the door, both new and returning, start here.

 7 Ways to Get Customers In the Door

-Customers must be motivated to put on a jacket, find their car keys, and make the trip to your store.
+Customers must be motivated to get up, put on a jacket, find their car keys, and travel to your store.
 Even deciding to stop in when they’re already in the area requires you to earn their attention.
 Make these seven changes to get customers in the door and keep them coming back.

 1. Deliver an exceptional customer experience